Maximize Availability for Stability and Uptime

 Implement Uptime Monitoring

-Beyond coding safely and efficiently and using highly-available architecture, it’s also important to monitor site uptime.
-Monitoring will alert you whenever there are issues communicating with your site.
+WP Engine monitors our server architecture for outages and stability, but beyond coding safely and efficiently, and using highly-available architecture, it’s also important to monitor individual site uptime.
+Having a monitor will alert you whenever there are issues communicating with your site.
 Knowing immediately when your site is displaying errors is important.
 This knowledge empowers you to fix these errors as quickly as possible, reducing the impact on your users.

 Maintain High Cacheability